Zettlr/zettlr-docs/docs/en/reference/settings.md

 ![settings_general.png](../img/settings_general.png)

-In the general tab you find options that you might want to adjust if you begin using Zettlr to fit it to your needs.
-The application language is pretty self-explanatory.
+In the general tab you find options that you might want to adjust if you begin using Zettlr to fit it to your general needs.

-Next follows a set of checkboxes:
+* **Application language**: Sets the language the application will be displayed in.
+Shown are languages which have a sufficient number of complete translations.
+Your changes are applied after a restart.

-* **Dark mode**: Controls whether or not the app displays using its dark mode.
-You can also toggle this using `Cmd/Ctrl+Alt+L` and schedule the dark mode
+* **Dark mode**: Whether the application is set to dark mode.
+Can also be triggered using `Cmd/Ctrl+Alt+L` and via automatic scheduling.
-* **Show file information**: Controls whether the file list displays additional metadata
+* **Show file information**: Controls whether the file *list* (available in thin and expanded file manager modes) shows some meta information about your files, such as tags, or writing targets.
-* **Always load remote changes to the current file**: Controls whether Zettlr will ask you to reload a file if it has been modified externally
+* **Always load remote changes to the current file**: If checked, Zettlr will silently reload any remote changes to your files.
+If unchecked, you will be asked for each file.
-* **Avoid opening files in new tabs if possible**: By default, Zettlr opens every new file in a new tab.
-If checked, Zettlr tries to replace the currently active tab instead of opening a new tab.
-You can always force-open files in new tabs by using the middle mouse button or the corresponding context menu option
+* **Avoid opening files in new tabs if possible**: By default, Zettlr will open each file in its own tab.
+Selecting this will prompt Zettlr to exchange the currently active file in some circumstances.

-Next follows settings to schedule automatic dark mode:
+* **Automatically switch to dark mode**:

-* **Off**: switch between the modes manually
+    * **Off**: Zettlr will never change the dark mode setting automatically.
-* **Schedule**: Zettlr will enter and leave dark mode between the given time span (24 hours format)
+    * **Schedule**: Zettlr will switch to and from dark mode at the times specified in Start/End dark mode at ….
-* **Follow Operating System**: On macOS and Windows, Zettlr can listen to operating system events to synchronize its dark mode with the operating system's
+    * **Follow Operating System**: Align the visual display at your operating system's dark mode setting (not available on Linux).

-The sidebar mode controls how the file manager is displayed to you.
-You have two options:

-* **Thin**: In thin mode, the file manager only displays _either_ the list of files _or_ the tree view.
-You can switch between both using the shortcut `Cmd/Ctrl+Shift+1`.
-* **Expanded**: The expanded mode displays both the tree view and the file list side by side.
-In this mode, you have both lists always present.
-* **Combined**: This makes the file manager look more like a traditional file browser, because it does not divide folders and files.

-Finally, the sorting order determines how Zettlr will sort your files internally.
-The natural order is recommended; ASCII ignores certain natural language implications.
-The two last options give you the choice to either display the file creation time or the last modification time in your file list (if you select "Show file information"), and which time to use when you are sorting by time.
+* **Start dark mode at**: Specifies a time (format: HH:MM) at which Zettlr will once automatically switch from light mode to dark mode if applicable.
+* **End dark mode at**: Specifies a time (format: HH:MM) at which Zettlr will once automatically switch from dark mode to light mode if applicable.
+* **File manager mode**:
+    * **Thin**: Shows your directories and files separately.
+Select a directory to have its contents displayed in the file list.
+Switch between file list and directory tree by clicking on directories or the arrow button which appears at the top left corner of the file list.
+    * **Expanded**: Shows your directories and files separately, but both at the same time.
+Select a directory to have its contents displayed in the file list.
+    * **Combined**: Shows your directories and files in the same file tree.
+The file list is not available in this mode.
+* **Display files using**:
+    * **Filename only**: Always display just the filename of each file, never a title or heading level 1.
+    * **Title if applicable**: Display the YAML frontmatter title of your files, if applicable.
+Otherwise, fall back to the filename.
+    * **First heading level 1 if applicable**: Display the first heading level 1 of your files, if applicable.
+Otherwise, fall back to the filename.
+    * **Title or first heading level 1 if applicable**: Display a YAML frontmatter title if applicable.
+Fall back to the first heading level 1 if applicable.
+If none are available, fall back to the filename.
+* **Display Markdown file extensions**: By default, Zettlr hides the file extensions of known Markdown files (e.g., `*.txt`, `*.md`, `*.markdown`).
+With this setting you can command Zettlr to display them.
+* **Sorting order for files (used for sorting by name)**:
+    * **Natural order (10 after 2)**: This setting will sort your files logical, such that a number 10 would follow after a 2, even though the 2 has no preceeding 0.
+    * **ASCII order (2 after 10)**: This setting sorts your file character by character, meaning that a 2 follows after a 1.
+To sort the 2 before the 10, prepend it with a leading zero.
+* **Show folders above files**: By default Zettlr first displays your files, and only then the folders.
+Activating this setting will first display folders.
+Requires a restart to apply.
+* **When sorting by time, sort by**:
+    * **Last modification time**: The time at which you modified some file.
+    * **File creation time**: Sort the files by the times at which you created them.
+* **In the file metadata display**:
+    * **Last modification time**: Display the last time you modified a file in appropriate places (e.g. the meta information in the file list).
+    * **File creation time**: Display the file's creation time in appropriate places.

 ### Editor

 ![settings_editor.png](../img/settings_editor.png)

-The editor tab controls most functionality of the editor.
-As Markdown allows both asterisks and underscores to make text bold and italic, you can choose your favourite flavour here.
+The editor tab controls most functionality of the main editor.

-Next, you can choose how Zettlr will **autocomplete your citations**.
-The first option will automatically encapsulate citekeys in square brackets so that you can add a prefix and a suffix.
-The second option will do nothing to the citekeys so that by default your citations will display as "Author (Year)".
-The third option defines a composite style, where the author name is rendered outside the brackets, while the publication year and a potential suffix is rendered in brackets.

-> Note that this only controls how autocomplete will finish your citations.
-You can still edit everything later.
-Here, you should select the form of citation you use most often to save you some typing effort.

-The **Autosave**-option allows you to determine if, and when, Zettlr will automatically save your files:
+* **Choose the formatting characters that the bold/emphasis commands should use**: When you press `Cmd/Ctrl+B` or `Cmd/Ctrl+I` to make text italic or bold, Zettlr will either use asterisks (`*`) or underscores (`_`) depending on your settings here.
+* **Autosave**:
     * **Off**: No autosave.
-You need to manually save using `Cmd/Ctrl+S`
+You need to manually save using `Cmd/Ctrl+S`.
     * **Immediately**: Save every modification immediately.
-This is done after a very short delay of 250ms so that the stress on your hard drive is reduced
+This is done after a very short delay of 250ms so that the stress on your hard drive is reduced.
-* **After a short delay**: This will automatically save your files five seconds after you stopped typing
+    * **After a short delay**: This will automatically save your files five seconds after you stopped typing.

-The **default image path** is a path you can use to tell Zettlr where it should put your images when you paste them from clipboard.
-It can be absolute or relative.
-If you provide the name `assets`, Zettlr would put images by default into the `assets` subdirectory of the directory where your file is.
-You can even tell it to use a directory relative to the parent directory, e.g., `../assets`.
-Remember that you can always select the directory for an image on a case-by-case basis.

-The **indentation** refers to the amount of spaces inserted when you, e.g., increase the level of lists.

-The **editor font size** determines how big the font is displayed in the editor.
-Adjust this to your liking.

-> The font Crimson, which is shipped for the Frankfurt theme, is a little bit smaller than the other fonts, so you might want to increase the font size if you use the Frankfurt theme.
+* **Default image path (relative or absolute)**: Where to store images that you paste into a document.
+If set to `assets`, for example, Zettlr will put images into an `assets` folder relative to your Markdown file.
+If set to an absolute path, every image will be put into the same folder.
+A relative folder is recommended.
+* **Indent by the following number of spaces**: Specifically has an effect on exporting your files.
+If set too low, some parsers might not be able to properly indent your lists.
+Four is a recommended setting and should work with most parsers, two spaces may be too few for some older parsers.
+* **Editor font size**: Select the base font size of the editor (in pixels).

-The algorithm for the readability mode that Zettlr should use when you toggle the readability mode.
-For a short explanation of the different algorithms available, please head over to [our documentation on the readability mode](https://www.zettlr.com/readability).
+* **Algorithm used for the readability mode**: Select an algorithm to use whenever you activate the readability mode; you have four modes available.
+Please refer to [our documentation on the readability mode](https://www.zettlr.com/readability) to learn which mode does what.

-The last dropdown allows you to choose the input mode: For most users, Normal will suffice, but if you're a power user, you may find the Emacs mode useful.

-Lastly, a few checkboxes that control various settings:
+* **Editor input mode**:
+    * **Normal**: Zettlr will work like a regular text editor.
+    * **Emacs**: Add Emacs shortcuts and keybindings to the editor.
+    * **Vim**: Activate the Vim mode, which implements several functions of the Vim editor. _This setting is recommended for advanced users only, since it changes the very way you can enter text into the editor!_

-* **Mute non-focused lines in distraction-free mode**: This dims all lines except the one you are currently editing, if you activate the distraction free mode
+* **Mute non-focused lines in distraction-free mode**: This dims all lines except the one you are currently editing distraction free mode.
-* **Automatically close matching character pairs**: This allows you to type brackets and quotes, and the editor will automatically add the matching one afterwards
+* **Automatically close matching character pairs**: This allows you to type brackets and quotes, and the editor will automatically add the matching one afterwards.
 * **Accept spaces during autocompletion**: To minimize the impact autocomplete has on your writing flow, spaces end autocomplete by default.
-If you need to have spaces to search for things inside autocompletes, activate this setting
+If you need to have spaces to search for things inside autocompletes, activate this setting. _This setting does not affect tags and headings autocompletes, since no spaces are allowed in these either way._
-* **Use the CodeMirror default actions for `Home` and `End`**: By default, CodeMirror will jump to the very beginning or end of a whole paragraph if you press these keys.
+* **Use the CodeMirror default actions for `Home` and `End`**: By default, CodeMirror will jump to the very beginning or end of a whole paragraph if you press `Home` or `End`.
 By disabling this option, `Home` and `End` jump to the beginning or end of the visible line.
-* **Count characters instead of words**: Rather self-explanatory: If you need to type languages where words are represented by single glyphs, such as Japanese or Chinese, it makes sense to activate this option
+* **Count characters instead of words**: If you write in a language where words are represented by single glyphs, such as Japanese or Chinese, activate this setting so that Zettlr counts these single glyphs rather than continuous strings of letters demarcated by whitespace.
+* **Use left-to-right (LTR) writing direction**: This tells Zettlr that you mainly type in a (western) LTR script.
+If you type a paragraph in an RTL script, the editor will attempt to detect this automatically.
+* **Use right-to-left (RTL) writing direction**: This tells Zettlr that you mainly type in a RTL script, such as Arabic, Hebrew, or traditional Japanese.
-* **Use visual order for arrow key movement while in RTL-mode**: If active, the arrow keys on your keyboard move the cursor visually whenever you are typing a right-to-left script (Arabic or Hebrew)
+* **Use visual order for arrow key movement while in RTL-mode**: If active, the arrow keys on your keyboard move the cursor visually whenever you are typing a right-to-left script (Arabic or Hebrew).

-The final setting allows you to choose whether you want to type from right to left (RTL) or from left to right (LTR).

 ### Export